MrTops/BuckBotCode/README.md

 \* = Reference means look or use short bits of code, around 100 lines.
 If you're unsure join the support discord and DM me

 ### How to run the bot
-Poop Bot isn't built to run on anything but my server, but I'll give you a small overview You will need a Discord Bot and you will need to follow the rules in **What is PoopBotCode**
+Buck Bot isn't built to run on anything but my server, but I'll give you a small overview You will need a Discord Bot and you will need to follow the rules in **What is BuckBotCode**
 1. Download Code
 2. UnZip
 3. Get Node.js **I'm not telling you how to set it up**